 Barbell

 If you can “spend up” on anything, I typically suggest you do so on a barbell.
 There is generally a strong correlation between price and quality when it comes to bars.
-With that, I'll suggest three recommendations for under $275, which is still in a sweet spot for building a budget home gym.
+With that, I’ll suggest three recommendations in the $300 (or less) range, which is still in a sweet spot for building a budget home gym.

 Plates

-When buying plates, you'll want to ask yourself if you want iron plates or bumper plates.
-Each offers their own pros and cons and it largely depends on your style of lifting.
-If you're only powerlifting and using plate-loaded machines, iron plates are a good option if you don't mind the noise.
+When buying plates, you’ll want to ask yourself if you want iron plates or bumper plates.
+Each offers its own pros and cons and it largely depends on your style of lifting.
+If you’re only powerlifting and/or using plate-loaded machines, iron plates are a good option if you don’t mind the noise.
 If you want a more versatile option, bumper plates are definitely the way to go.
-They're multi-functional, quieter, and typically safer for your floor if you're not lifting on a platform.
+They’re multi-functional, quieter, and typically safer for your floor if you’re not lifting on a platform or other rubber flooring.

 Either way, both iron plates and bumper plates can be had in a budget home gym.